Ray Handley

-Robert Ray Handley (born October 8, 1944) is an American former football player and coach.
+Robert Ray Handley (October 8, 1944 – February 5, 2026) was an American football player and coach.
 He is best remembered for his stormy two seasons as a head coach in the National Football League (NFL) for the New York Giants from 1991 to 1992.

+Early life

+Handley was born in Artesia, New Mexico, on October 8, 1944, to Robert Douglas Handley, a rancher, and Ruby Handley, a teacher.
+The family moved to Reno, where Handley was an all-state high school football player.

 Collegiate career

-A native of Reno, Nevada, Handley played three seasons as a running back for Stanford beginning in 1963.
+Handley played three seasons as a running back for Stanford beginning in 1963.
 During his junior season, he rushed for 936 yards, with his long ground gains during the November 14, 1964 contest against Oregon State, helping to upset the Beavers, 16–7.
 The following year began with talks of potential All-American honors, but ended in disappointment.
 Handley's running did help defeat arch-rival California, 9–7, in the 1965 edition of the Big Game on November 21.

 Brief professional playing career

 Handley was signed by the American Football League's San Diego Chargers on June 11, 1966, but voluntarily left camp one month later, putting an end to his playing career.